 Performance

-We evaluate the performance of the proposed pre-analysis based adaptive spatial resampling algorithm following the common test conditions specified in JVET-AH2031 [2], with VTM-23.3.
+We evaluate the performance of the proposed pre-analysis based adaptive spatial resampling algorithm following the common test conditions specified in JVET-AH2031 [2], with VTM-23.3 as test codec and VTM-23.0 as anchor codec.
 For SFU-HW dataset with object detection task, there are 2 sequences selected to be resampled, which are Cactus_1920x1080_50_val and RaceHorses_832x480_30_val.
 The performance of the 2 sequences is shown in Table 1.
 (Please note “/” in the tables indicates the performance cannot be calculated validly, due to the nonmonotonic machine task performance or the non-overlap between rate-accuracy curves).
 No spatial resampling is conducted for other sequences in SFU-HW dataset and the BD-rate savings are 0%.
-As such, the averaged BD-rate savings of SFU-HW dataset for object detection task are 2.72%, 2.68% and 2.40% under RA, LD and AI configurations, respectively.
+As such, the averaged BD-rate savings of SFU-HW dataset for object detection task are 3.79%, 2.57% and 2.77% under RA, LD and AI configurations, respectively.

 Table 1 The performance of resampled sequences in SFU-HW dataset for object detection under RA, LD and AI configurations.